alvivar/lions/README.md

 # lions

-A **tank vs tank** Unity game a la Battle City while looking for the simplest approach to iterate lists of GameObjects with functionality.
+A **Tank VS Tank** _Unity_ game a la Battle City while experimenting to achieve the simplest, smallest approach to iterate lists of GameObjects with functionality.